DanaAlJar/Nanodegree-Project-4-Website-Optimization/README.md

 ###Original Page Speed (of 100)

-(the numbers can varies slightly dependent on the network connection)
+(the numbers can vary slightly dependent on the network connection)

 Mobile / Desktop